 Steps that you will take to gauge or ensure the subjects’ understanding

-A consent form will be presented to the participants upon arriving the Sandbox studio.
-Participant will be asked to read and sign the consent form prior to any experiment procedure.
-Yuan Li will be trained and certified by the PI to conduct the consent process.
+A consent form will be presented to the participants upon arriving at the Sandbox studio.
+Participants will be asked to read and sign the consent form prior to any experiment procedure.
+Yuan Li, Donghan Hu and Boyuan Wang will be trained and certified by the PI to conduct the consent process.

 Non-English Speaking Subjects